 Why is decluttering first important?

-In order to have an organized and clean bathroom, you must first remove what doesn’t belong, is empty, or you won’t use.
+In order to have an organized and clean bathroom, you must first remove what doesn’t belong, is empty, or you won’t use it.
 Bathrooms are easy to clutter up and decluttering helps prevent that.

 The space you create with decluttering is what breathes new life into your bathroom and creates an enjoyable experience.